September 4, 2025

 Midterm Exam

-\(\bullet\) Zoom / Tutorial Review session(s) AND lists of key terms/example questions
+\(\bullet\) In class / Tutorial Review session(s) AND lists of key terms/example questions

 Final Exam